Kobe is a delicious 8 Year old Alaskan Malamute that is a much loved member of the Devenie family.

 She is one of our biggest success stories of all time and certainly came as close to death as was possible but yet made a miraculous recovery.

-During a vet visit for arthritis last year (2013) Kobe’s owner mentioned that even thought she was not speyed due to her status as a show dog, she had not had a season for some years.
+During a vet visit for arthritis in 2013 Kobe’s owner mentioned that even thought she was not speyed due to her status as a show dog, she had not had a season for some years.
 This is not normal as most entire bitches will cycle 1 or 2 times a year for their entire life and we were keen for the owner to consent to spey her as soon as possible as we were concerned she have issues with her ovaries.
 A few months later Kobe developed a growth on her mammary line and the spey was booked in.

 It was expected that Kobes’ surgery would be more challenging than a normal spey but on opening her up it was discovered that her entire left ovary was an enormous tumour the size of a rockmelon!!!
 And this was firmly attached to her kidney.